 However, seeing my hair fall almost every minute was very depressing.
-I have hair everywhere in my apartment or everywhere I stay; on the floor, in the bed, in the bathroom.
-My self-confidence went down and I think about it every day made me really sad.
-I would be okay with it if I am 60 years old but not on my twenty’s.
+I have hair everywhere in my apartment or everywhere I stay- on the floor, in the bed, in the bathroom.
+My self-confidence plummetted and I think about it every day which made me really sad.
+Maybe, I’ll accept it if I’m 60 years old but not on my twenty’s.
 I considered the fact that my job entails me talking to people and I am afraid that they might see my bald or thin hair.
 In the end, I decided to seek help.

 I found a private clinic where I live in Thonburi area.
-I was diagnosed by the doctor with Alopecia Areata.
+It was then, I was diagnosed with Alopecia Areata by the doctor.
 He explained what it is, basically things that I already knew.

 – 4 injection sessions to my bald area to block my immune system from further attacking my hair- The interval was every two weeks but the 4th will be after a month

 – Oral Medications which consist of multivitamins such as iron and zinc for possible iron deficiency problem.
 Other pills were for hair growth.

 – Topical medication- I have to apply to the bald spot twice a day for hair growth

 – Anti-dandruff shampoos- Since I moved to Thailand, I had a long problem with dandruff.
 I tried all the cosmetic shampoos available in the stores but nothing really worked for me except these shampoos prescribed by my doctor.
 I am truly happy about this.